szilvia-csernus/book-cycle/README.md

 # Data

 ## Database Schema
-I created 7 tables to model the data and its relationships.
-Furthermore, I utilised the `django-allauth` tables for authentication.
+In addition to the default django tables, I created 7 tables to model the data and its relationships.
+I also utilised the `django-allauth` tables for authentication.

 [Lucid Charts](https://lucid.app/) was used to visualize the database schema.